Azanul/code-gladiator/problem.md

-What is the capital of India?
+Q. What is the capital of India?